almogsi/yappr/README.md

 # yappR
-An R Wrapper for YAP
+An R Wrapper for YAP API

 ## Download and install
 `remotes::install_github("almogsi/yappr")`